 Teotihuacan’s structures have long faced deterioration brought on by exposure to the elements, crystallization of soluble salts, erosion, and biological growth.
 For this reason, Teotihuacan was included on the World Monuments Watch in 1998 and 2000.
 With funding from American Express, World Monuments Fund (WMF) supported conservation of the iconic mural paintings at Tepantitla with the participation of students from the School of Conservation and Restoration of Guadalajara (ECRO).

-The Temple of Quetzalcóatl was included again on the 2004 Watch because it was in a state of extreme deterioration.
-With funding from the Bernard Selz Foundation, matched by INAH, WMF lead a multi-year conservation project that included emergency interventions, cleaning, archaeological research, and maintenance.
+The Temple of Quetzalcoatl was included again on the 2004 Watch because it was in a state of extreme deterioration.
+With funding from the Selz Foundation matched by INAH, WMF led a multi-year conservation project that included emergency interventions, cleaning, archaeological research, and maintenance.
 Of particular concern was the temple’s western facade, which had suffered the most rapid deterioration.
 Local conservators were employed and trained to maintain the structures after project completion.

 2022 World Monuments Watch

 Inclusion of Teotihuacan on the 2022 World Monuments Watch urgently calls attention to the challenge and opportunity to set forth model tourism management practices with the potential of generating social benefits.
 Providing a platform for greater local participation, WMF is facilitating local community involvement in tourism planning across the region to ensure a variety of stakeholders benefit from visitation.

 Through the World Monuments Watch, WMF collaborates with local partners to design and implement targeted conservation programs—including advocacy, planning, education, and physical interventions in the historic built environment—to improve human well-being through cultural heritage preservation.

 Sign up for our newsletter to receive regular updates on our projects, stories from the field, upcoming events, and more!